-Amber Portwood Threatening Legal Action Over Comments: Her Store Is Selling Cheap Clothes?
+Amber Portwood Threatening Legal Action Over Comments: Is Her Store Selling Cheap Clothes?

 — Amber Portwood (@AmberLPortwood) January 1, 2017

 “People take pictures from the original wholesaler and make them cheaper in other places.
 It is not the same product!
 I should not have to explain this!”
-Amber Portwood later tweeted to clarify confusions as to how her products were different from those for sale on other sites, to which one person wrote in defense of Amber, “you shouldn’t have to explain yourself gf… keep moving forward!
+Amber Portwood later tweeted to clarify confusions as to how her products were different from those for sale on other sites.

+One person wrote in defense of Amber, “you shouldn’t have to explain yourself gf… keep moving forward!
 Someone somewhere is always going to have something to say.”

 At the end of the day, Amber admitted that good and bad attention is still attention and she’s thankful that her boutique is getting so much attention.
 And she even shared a screenshot to show people that she has sales.
 And to keep her head high, she quoted Coco Chanel.